Soup-o-Stat/Soup-o-Stat/README.md

 </p>

 ## About Me:
 - **Who am I?**: My name is Michael, I'm 20 years old, and I live in Moscow.
 I study at RTU MIREA and have worked as a programmer and head of Application Development Department at SNO "STUDIO INOVA."
-Now working as GDS and PHP programmer at Fearless Economists and GDS programmer at LazyDesman.
+Now working as GDS programmer and publisher at Fearless Economists and GDS programmer at LazyDesman.
 - **What I do**: I create small programs for games, jokes, and more.
 I also develop games and mods.
 - **Languages I've worked with**: I have experience with Python, C++, Java, GDScript, GML, PHP, and SQL.
 - **Gamedev (or not) software i use**: Godot, Blender, MagicaVoxel, Aseprite, Tilesetter, Audacity